Application Deadline: EXTENDED to July 22, 2020

 The award recognizes instructors whose teaching and learning practices reflect the NCTE Definition of Literacy in a Digital Age, NCTE Professional Knowledge for the Teaching of Writing, and CCCC Principles for the Postsecondary Teaching of Writing.

-Award Specifics: Initial applications are due by July 1, 2020.
+Award Specifics: The deadline for initial applications has been EXTENDED to July 22, 2020.
 The following materials must be submitted by the applicant in a single PDF document to email@example.com.

 - Single letter of support from any colleague who knows the nominee’s work